Heroku Ruby Support

 Environment

-The following additional environment variables will be set:
+The following additional environment variables are set:

 RAILS_ENV